What is the International Monetary Fund (IMF)?

 Wealthier economies that contribute more money to the IMF have more influence in decision-making, revision, and the making of rules, and it may not reflect the wishes of the developing nations.
 For example, the top 10 member countries in terms of quota allocations hold more than 50% of the voting power while the other 178 countries share the other 50% of the voting power.

 The leadership of the International Monetary Fund comprises the Managing Director, Board of Governors, the Executive Board, and the Ministerial Committees.
 The Managing Director is the head of staff and chairman of the Executive Board, while the Board of Governors is the topmost decision-making body in the IMF.

 The Board of Governors of the International Monetary Fund and the World Bank hold an annual meeting during the IMF-World Bank Spring and Annual Meetings.
 The meetings are chaired by the governors of both institutions, where they make decisions on the management of current international monetary issues and pass resolutions.

 The Executive Board comprises 24 Executive Directors, representing all the 189 member countries.
 The eight large economies appoint one Executive Director each, while the other 16 Directors represent the remaining countries, grouped into constituents of 4 to 24 countries.
 The large economies that have the power to appoint their own Directors include the United States, Japan, Russia, Saudi Arabia, China, Germany, France, and the United Kingdom.

 The Executive Board conducts meetings several times a week.
 The board discusses matters ranging from economic policy issues to annual health checks of its member’s economies.
 The board members make decisions through consensus or formal voting.

-The IMF has two ministerial committees, i.e., the Development Committee and the International Monetary and Finance Committee (IMFC).
+The IMF comprises two ministerial committees, i.e., the International Monetary and Finance Committee (IMFC) and the Development Committee.
 The IMFC comprises 24 members drawn from the list of governors of member countries, with large economies appointing a representative just as is the case in the Executive Board.
 The committee monitors the development of the global economy and also advises the Board of Governors on important issues.